nathanmarz/storm/README.md

 ```

-## Trident (Micro-Batching API) Support
+## Micro-Batching (Trident) API Support
-Currenty, the Flux YAML DSL only supports the Core Storm API, but support for Trident is planned.
+Currenty, the Flux YAML DSL only supports the Core Storm API, but support for Storm's micro-batching API is planned.

 To use Flux with a Trident topology, define a topology getter method and reference it in your YAML config: